smartcontractkit/chainlink/docs/CONFIG.md

 automatically fall back to V1.
 If V2 starts working again later, it will automatically be preferred again.
 This is useful for migrating networks without downtime.
 Note that the two networking stacks _must not_ be configured to bind to the same IP/port.

+Note: P2P.V1 is deprecated will be removed in the future.

 All nodes in the OCR network should share the same networking stack.

 ### IncomingMessageBufferSize